We Are Pyrowave

 Pyrowave provides a unique technology to regenerate post-consumer plastics by breaking them down into intermediate products that are used to make plastics identical to virgin plastics, restoring their full value.

 Polystyrene, also known as plastic #6, is used to make meat trays and small yogurt containers, among other things.
-These packaging are hard to recycle.
+These types of packaging are hard to recycle.
 Once used, they are discarded and often end up in landfills.
-Despite their benefits, plastic packaging have to find a better end-of-life.
+Despite their benefits, these types of plastic packaging have to find a better end-of-life.

 Post-Consumer Polystyrene Through Microwaves